-The key idea is to construct two nonnegative functions to precisely demarcate the subcritical region.
-We will show that if a solution, $\eta$ starts in between these functions at $t=0$, then it remains so for all except discrete times (where it is positive), thereby providing a condition to ensure positivity of $\eta$.
-The converse also holds.
-The two constructed functions form beads and the strictly positive solutions are contained within those beads, see Figure \ref{figmainprop}.
-More precisely, we show that if $\kappa$ satisfies the above inclusion, then there exists two nonnegative functions $\eta_i= \eta_i(t;q_0,s_0,A_0), i=1,2$ so that the following holds.
-For the case $q_0\neq 0$, we show that if
+The key idea is then to construct two bounding functions that demarcate the region where $\eta>0$ for one period of the $q-s$ system.
+If $\eta$ starts in between these functions at $t=0$, it remains so for all times, except at discrete points where the three functions coincide.
+Conversely, any $\eta$ outside this region will eventually reach zero.
+The two constructed functions effectively form ``beads" around the solution, within which the solution $\eta(t)$ remains, as illustrated in Figure \ref{figmainprop}.
+More precisely, we show that if $\kappa$ satisfies the above inclusion, there exists two nonnegative functions $\eta_i= \eta_i(t;q_0,s_0,A_0), i=1,2$ such that the following holds:\\ For $q_0\neq 0$, we show that if

 then,